Div. I and NAIA Hitting in 2022

 In 2021, Peyton posted an OBP of 313 points and an SLG of 375 points (688-point OPS).
 In 2022, after a season of using uHIT though, Peyton posted a 346-point OBP and a 496-point SLG (842-point OPS).
 Let’s look at Peyton’s uHIT Custom performance to get a better idea of what might have changed while facing the same competition in both seasons.

 In 2022, Peyton posted over 1800 pitches on uHIT Custom.
+She was a great player-example of how a Div.
+I team member can benefit from hitting training with uHIT.
 Today, she’s shined the most in RHP Pitch Recognition uHIT Custom (currently on her 5th round).
 And she’s broken into Zone Recognition on LHP (1st round) and RHP (2nd round).
 Most telling for Peyton is her change from first Assessment to latest re-Assessment in Pitch Recognition: she began at 67% Accuracy and 556ms Reaction Time; now she’s at 90% Accuracy and 442ms Reaction Time.
 Not only is she faster but she is now more accurate for pitches she recognizes.
 That’s the biggest driver there is for that +154-point OPS change!

 Case Study Gallery

 Below you can look at other players who incorporated uHIT Custom into their regular routine.
+These are more examples of how Div.
+I and NAIA hitting changed in 2022 for these teams.
 On each photo, you can see how much they used uHIT Custom and what changes they saw translate to the field.
 Yes, a phone app did this.
 But not just any phone app, only uHIT when it has uHIT Custom, along with a dedicated player who wants to perform at the plate badly enough to work at it.